Elering/estfeed-datahub-docs/eng/12-metering-data.md

 > **PLEASE NOTE!
 The Datahub transmits the metering data entered by the grid operators in unaltered form.
 The Datahub does not check the content of the metering data.**

 > [!WARNING]
+> When sending metering data via the V2 API, there is a limit on the number of periods that can be included in a single Excel file or API message.
+A maximum of 35,040 periods of metering data can be sent at once.
+This means that when sending data for one day at a time, a single Excel file or API message can contain data for up to 365 metering points.
+For longer periods, the number of metering points must be reduced accordingly.

+> [!WARNING]
 > `meter-data/status` API doesn't return records, that are created more than 7 days ago.

 > [!NOTE]